 Diego Nodar also detailed future functionalities that may be included in the ISL system.
 Firstly, the ranging: how using the same radio interface, satellites can know their relative position.
 Then, to cover the ISL and TTC functionalities, a long-distance transmission chain will be incorporated to include communications with ground stations.
 And lastly, the architecture used would allow the implementation of On-board Computer (OBC) functions, so low consumption OBC, TTC and ISL systems can be used.

-The ANSER project plans to put its four nanosatellites in orbit in 2021 to collect information in the following years.
+The ANSER project plans to put its three nanosatellites in orbit in 2021 to collect information in the following years.
 This mission can be an important step for the development of more successful projects in the nanosatellites field in Spain.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.